Spherical convolutional neural networks can improve brain microstructure estimation from diffusion MRI data

 \subsubsection{High-angular resolution diffusion imaging}

-Three volunteers were scanned using a standard clinical two-shell high-angular resolution diffusion imaging (HARDI) protocol with two non-zero b-values of 1 and 2.2 ms/\textmu m$^2$ with 60 directions over half a sphere each.
+Seven volunteers were scanned using a standard clinical two-shell HARDI protocol with two non-zero b-values of 1 and 2.2 ms/\textmu m$^2$ with 60 directions over half a sphere each.
 Other relevant scan parameters were the following: diffusion time ($\Delta$) = 28.7 ms; diffusion encoding time ($\updelta$) = 16.7 ms; echo time (TE) = 60 ms; repetition time (TR) = 3,050 ms; field of view (FOV) = 220 × 220 ms; voxel size = 2 × 2 × 2 mm$^3$; slice gap = 0.2 mm; 66 slices; phase partial Fourier = 6/8; multiband acceleration factor = 2.
-Fourteen images were acquired without diffusion-weighting, one of which had the phase encoding direction reversed.
+Fourteen images were acquired without diffusion-weighting, one of which had the phase encoding direction reversed to be used to correct for susceptibility-induced distortions.
 The total scan time was 7 minutes.
-SNR was 30.
-Fibre ODFs were estimated using multi-tissue constrained spherical deconvolution \citep{jeurissen2014multi} with $l_\text{max} = 8$.
+Mean SNR in the brain was 50.
+Neurite ODFs were estimated using multi-tissue CSD \citep{jeurissen2014multi} with $l_\text{max} = 8$.